fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-Lots of homeowners in the UK are curious to know when their property was built.
+Many UK homeowners are curious about when their property was built.

-This information might is useful for a house sale or insurance.
+This information might be useful for a house sale or insurance.

 Or maybe it’s just curiosity!

-Whatever your motivation, there are several different methods to get this information.
+Either way, there are several ways to get this information.

 Read on to find out more.

-How can I find out when my house was built?
+Ways to find out when your house was built

 1. Check HM Land Registry